 Since adopting a new corporate governance structure in accordance with the "Company with Nominating Committee etc." Model in 2016, Bridgestone has continued to enhance its governance structures and their performance.
-As a result of this ongoing process, this year's report has been updated to explain progress achieved in the area of CSR activities under General Principle 2-2 ("Code of Conduct") and revisions made to the procedures used to evaluate the effectiveness of the Board of Directors under General Principle 4-11 ("Roles and Responsibilities of the Board").
+As a result of this ongoing process, this year's report (announced in May 2018), details the progress of continuous improvements in the functions of the Board of Directors concerning its Roles and Responsibilities (cf. Principle 4-1, 4-2 and 4-3), and also discusses the status of other enhancement and improvement efforts over the past year.